Best Brightening Routine for Dry, Flaky Skin

 - Consistent daily routine without skipping hydration steps

-- Using face oil to seal in actives (prevents evaporation)
+- Using face oil to seal in actives every evening

-- Humidifier in bedroom during winter or in dry climates
+- Humidifier in bedroom during winter or dry climates

-- Healthy barrier function (allows better active penetration)
+- Healthy barrier function allowing better active absorption

 - Using drying brighteners that damage the barrier